chlo-ng/habit-tracker/README.md

 ### Challenges
 Getting started was rockier than I thought it would be, a lot of errors encountered.
 But I eventually figured it out and I believe I set a good foundation for the remainder of the app.

+### What's Next
+Something I didn't achieve this week is making a button that navigates to Create a Habit screen.
+Instead, I made each table cell clickable and they navigate to Creating a Habit.
+Before the next sprint, I will make this button to transition smoothly to the next tasks.

 ## Sprint 2
 ### Objectives